Chart Color Schemes

 Huonville has a typical household mix, with a higher-than-average median household size

-Family households constitute 71.4% of all households, including 26.1% couples with children, 29.5% couples without children, and 13.8% single parent families.
-Non-family households make up the remaining 28.6%, with lone person households at 26.6% and group households comprising 2.5% of the total.
-The median household size is 2.4 people, larger than the Rest of Tas. average of 2.3.
+Family households comprise 71.4% of all households, including 26.1% couples with children, 29.5% couples without children, and 13.8% single parent families.
+Non-family households account for the remaining 28.6%, with lone person households at 26.6% and group households making up 2.5%.
+The median household size is 2.4 people, which is larger than the Regional Tasmanian average of 2.3.

 Frequently Asked Questions - Households